-4.9.1 The primary uses developed should be comprised of light-industrial to heavy industrial, with secondary uses including commercial-retail, commercial-office, and parks and open spaces.
+4.8.13 The primary uses developed should be comprised of light-industrial to heavy industrial, with secondary uses including commercial-retail, commercial-office, and parks and open spaces.

-- 4.9.2 On-site surface parking should be designed such that it does not become the prominent design feature, i.e., to the extent that is possible, the building should be placed adjacent to the street, with on-site parking on the side or rear of the primary building, or on-site parking should be screened from view. - 4.9.3 The addition of curb cuts should be limited along major access roads to ensure efficient movement of trucks, goods and services, and to encourage contiguous sidewalks and limit pedestrian vehicle interaction.
+- 4.8.14 On-site surface parking should be designed such that it does not become the prominent design feature, and to the extent that is possible, should be screened from view. - 4.8.15 The addition of curb cuts should be limited along major access roads to ensure efficient movement of trucks, goods and services, and to encourage contiguous sidewalks and limit pedestrian vehicle interaction.

-- 4.9.4 The road network should support the efficient movement of trucks, goods and services. - 4.9.5 Pedestrian connectivity should be provided within the block and or site, including relatively direct and safe routes within large on-site parking lots.
+- 4.8.16 The road network should support the efficient movement of trucks, goods and services. - 4.8.17 Pedestrian connectivity should be provided within the block and or site, including relatively direct and safe routes within large on-site parking lots.

-4.9.6 Public and or semi-public spaces, such as outdoor areas and gathering spaces, should be provided and integrated into the site design to provide areas for patrons and or area employees to gather.
+4.8.18 Public and or semi-public spaces, such as outdoor areas and gathering spaces, should be provided and integrated into the site design to provide areas for patrons and or area employees to gather.

-- 4.9.7 Multi-storey buildings should consider at grade design interventions that create a visible and active building frontage, utilizing design features such as glazing, to avoid the creation of blank walls. - 4.9.8 For higher intensity uses, a "stepped down" approach should be used, which involves gradually decreasing building heights and densities as they transition towards lower intensity areas, creating a visually cohesive built environment.

-- 4.9.9 Screening methods, including fencing and vegetation, should be used to separate residential and non-residential areas, mitigating any negative visual impacts. - 4.9.10 High-quality architectural design and landscaping should be incorporated to enhance the visual appeal of major corridors, and provide for a high quality, aesthetically pleasing gateway into the Town.
+- 4.8.19 Multi-storey buildings should consider at grade design interventions that create a visible and active building frontage, utilizing design features such as glazing, to avoid the creation of blank walls. - 4.8.20 For higher intensity uses, a "stepped down" approach should be used, which involves gradually decreasing building heights and densities as they transition towards lower intensity areas, creating a visually cohesive built environment. - 4.8.21 Screening methods, including fencing and vegetation, should be used to separate residential and non-residential areas, mitigating any negative visual impacts. - 4.8.22 High-quality architectural design and landscaping should be incorporated to enhance the visual appeal of major corridors, and provide for a high quality, aesthetically pleasing gateway into the Town.

-4.9.11 Stormwater management will be assessed on a case-by-case basis to ensure that each developments stormwater management solution is evaluated based on its unique circumstances, taking into account existing infrastructure and the specific needs of the area.
+4.8.23 Stormwater management will be assessed individually to ensure that each developments stormwater management solution is evaluated based on its unique circumstances, taking into account existing infrastructure and the specific needs of the area.